 What is it like juggling graduate school during a pandemic?
 Are your classes online?

 I’m very fortunate to be able to work from home during this pandemic, and all my classes have transferred to online.
 It’s a little harder for me to find motivation in an online classroom environment, but, all in all, this hasn’t affected my educational experience.

 What would you say has been your favorite part of the master’s program so far?

 I went to a smaller public university for undergrad, so I was honestly apprehensive going to a larger institution for my master’s degree.
 I was worried I wouldn’t receive that one-on-one attention from faculty.
 I was so wrong.
 The faculty in CCI have all been wonderful and extremely helpful in providing one-on-one guidance and feedback.
-They’ve all been accessible and willing to work with you on forming your own graduate school experience.
+They are all accessible and willing to work with you to form your own graduate school experience.
 The faculty have been the best part, by far.

 Why did you choose to study public relations?
 What made you want to continue your studies?

 My major in undergrad was public relations, and I had a minor in advertising.
 My undergraduate experience was very tactical and practical in knowledge.
 Since I knew the “how,” I wanted to learn the “why” and be able to think more critically about messaging and strategy.
 And honestly, knowing I wanted to stay in higher education for my career, I knew a master’s degree would make me more competitive for management-level careers down the road.